 Responsible, sustainable business is fully integrated in Triodos Bank’s vision, mission and strategy.
 As such, there are no dedicated separate management plans for material topics.
 They are explicitly and implicitly interwoven in Triodos Bank's strategic plans and goals.

 The results of the materiality matrix suggest Triodos Bank’s stakeholders want and expect us to continue to be a leader in sustainable finance, with a strategy that reflects and supports that mission.
-Being a resilient financial institution is considered important for Triodos Bank, as are protecting client data and working with sustainable suppliers.
+Being a resilient financial institution is considered important for Triodos Bank, as are services/products with a social and/or sustainable purpose and working with sustainable suppliers.
 Material topics are discussed in more depth below and covered in relevant sections in the rest of the report.

 Sustainable investments are at the heart of Triodos Bank’s work.
 The organisation promotes change by financing sustainable initiatives in key sectors.
 Their combined impact gives Triodos Bank the credibility to change finance.
 By increasing our influence, we are better able to stimulate positive systemic change in the banking sector.

 Procedures to assess and screen risks are undertaken by business managers supported by risk managers within Triodos Bank’s European network of offices.
-This process is described in more depth in Risk and compliance .
+This process is described in more depth in the Risk and compliance chapter (see page Risk and compliance).
 Triodos Bank’s relationship managers interact with our borrowing customers on these issues.
-And all of our assets are subject to positive and negative environmental and social screening.
+And all our assets are subject to positive and negative environmental and social screening.

 TRMC manages four initiatives in one centre (Triodos Foundation, Triodos Sustainable Finance Foundation, Triodos Renewable Energy for Development Fund and Triodos Ventures).
-This creates a larger funding base and increases the focus of and synergies between the different teams of co-workers involved.
+By combining these activities in one centre with a clear focus on transition thinking, Triodos Bank aims to further increase its impact.

-This topic refers to all our products because they all contribute to the development of sustainable sectors.
+All of our products contribute to the development of sustainable sectors.
 Products with a purpose are an important part of our strategic effort to ‘unlock our purpose’.
-They increase our relevance to clients and society.
+They connect us with clients and society.
 The products we offer serve to prompt or stimulate actions from our clients.
 For example, private mortgages are available in Triodos Bank Netherlands, Spain and Belgium, which incentivise clients to improve energy efficiency by offering a discount on their mortgage rate as the environmental performance of their home improves.

 Products are developed and managed at a business unit level by specialists in relevant fields.
 Platforms at Group level also provide a space to agree significant new products, share best practice and evaluate their performance across business units.
 This ensures that we can respond to local demand with appropriate, mission-linked products and services.

-Client relationships are a material topic, not least because strong relationships limit the chances of loans and investments going wrong and make working through challenges with clients easier when problems do occur.
+Strong client relationships limit the chances of loans and investments going wrong and make working through challenges easier when problems do occur.
 This is especially true of, and important to, values-based banks, who engage closely with the people they finance and the sectors they work in.

 As a bank with a stakeholder rather than shareholder focus, our impact on this topic applies to different types of personal client.
 As part of this approach, we focus on improving the customer experience.
 Deepening our relationships has been a key strategic objective and is an integral part of Triodos Bank’s model.
 Indicators of our engagement on the topic include Net Promoter Scores, a mechanism to determine how positively, or otherwise, our clients regard their relationships with Triodos Bank.
 In addition, a grievance mechanism is in place for clients of all types.

-Sustainability is not only about environmental issues, but also about social inclusion – and social inequality, which is increasingly dividing society.
-Triodos Bank aims to support a society that protects and promotes quality of life for all with human dignity at its core.
+Sustainability is not only about environmental issues, but also about social inclusion.
+This is linked with social inequality, which is increasingly dividing society.
+Triodos Bank aims to support a society that protects and promotes quality of life for all, with human dignity at its core.

-The Covid-19 pandemic has also shown that social inclusion and sustainability go hand in hand.
+The COVID-19 pandemic has also shown that social inclusion and sustainability go hand in hand.
 We cannot and must not see these two parts as being separate.
 Everyone is affected by the pandemic, but the extent to which people are affected varies widely for individuals all around the world.
-Our vision paper 'Reset the economy', published in 2020, stressed the importance of a green and just recovery as a way to reduce the imbalance in society.

 Being a resilient financial institution is important for all banks and an explicit principle of values-based banking.
 It forms the bedrock upon which values-based banks can deliver positive impact.
 An effective approach to risk management is a key element ensuring the long-term resilience of Triodos Bank.
 The boundaries of this topic include our institution and our clients.

-The importance of being a resilient financial institution assumed more prominence in 2020, because of the negative impact on clients of the coronavirus pandemic.
+The importance of being a resilient financial institution continued to be prominent in 2021, because of the negative impact on clients and DR holders of the COVID-19 pandemic and the challenges surrounding the capitalisation of Triodos Bank.

-Trading in Triodos Bank Depository Receipts was temporarily closed in 2020 in response to the heightened uncertainty in the economy as a whole, including the financial sector, caused by the pandemic.
-We have since intensified engagement with Depository Receipt holders on this topic through webinars and personal conversations in both 200 and 2021.
-Addressing the strategic challenge presented by the suspension is an urgent focus in 2021.
+Trading in Triodos Bank Depository Receipts has been closed since 5 January 2021 in response to the heightened uncertainty in the economy as a whole, including the financial sector, caused by the pandemic.

 When it comes to privacy and data protection, Triodos Bank believes:

-That data is an abstraction, reduction of reality and an interpretation of behaviour.
-The world cannot be captured in abstractions.
-People should not be reduced to the data collected about them.
+that data is an abstraction, reduction of reality and an interpretation of behaviour.
+The world cannot be captured in abstractions and people should not be reduced to the data collected about them.
 And since data refers to the past it is not always a reliable predictor of the future.

 In addition to the issues we highlight here, we also publish an extensive data protection policy: ‘Respecting privacy and protecting personal data’ is available at www.triodos.com/download-centre.